Article

 Despite safety and security challenges, Iranian Red Crescent Society staff and volunteers continue to provide lifesaving humanitarian services and do all they can to help civilians in an extremely volatile security environment, despite huge personal risks.

-The ICRC also works with two local non-government organizations to provide a range of health and physical rehabilitation services to vulnerable Afghan migrant and local communities in Khorasan Razavi and Sistan and Baluchestan provinces.
+The ICRC also works with two local non-government organizations to provide a range of health and physical rehabilitation services to vulnerable Afghan migrants and local communities in Khorasan Razavi and Sistan and Baluchestan provinces.

 • Yes.
 We actively speak out about the humanitarian consequences of armed conflicts.
-Our commitment to neutrality and impartiality is not always understood – especially in emotionally charged situations – but these principles are the core of our work and aren’t about staying silent, they’re meant to enable us to reach people in need where we have operations.
-They are enablers for us to operate in the most challenging contexts and ensure that our humanitarian services can reach those who need it most.
+Our principles of neutrality and impartiality are not always understood – especially in emotionally charged situations – but these principles are the core of our work and aren’t about staying silent.
+They are essential to our work as they enable us to build trust with all parties, reach people in need where we have operations, and operate in complex environments, to ensure that our humanitarian services can reach those who need it most.
 Our humanitarian principles are critical to our ability to operate in any context.

 We continue our efforts to inform people, including parties to the conflict, about what the ICRC can and cannot do based on our mandate and principles.

 • The ICRC is not a political organization and has no power to stop wars.
 Our role is to help people affected by conflict and remind all sides to respect the rules of war and protect civilians.